NoahBurkholder/wiki-noah/docs/design.md

 ## :gun: Violence as a Tool, Violence as a Crutch

 When people think of violence they usually think of head exploding gore, and the Western cultural fixation on arcadey military deathmatches.
 I'm going to first give you a large number of extremely successful games which use violence in constructive or smart ways.
-This should be enough to convince you that violence isn't inherently detrimental to positive change, but if it isn't I've included a section for Donald Trump and your mom, who for some reason agree on something.
+This should be enough to convince you that violence isn't inherently detrimental, but if it isn't I've included a section for Donald Trump and your mom, who for some reason agree on something.

 I have marked stipulations and important context in **bolded text**, because this discussion is inherently cultural.